erinaldi/starter-hugo-academic/content/publication/kurth-2016/index.md

   interaction.
 Therefore, in order to relate experimental measurements of the parity violating pion-nucleon couplings to the fundamental Lagrangian of the SM, these non-perturbative effects have to be well understood.
-In this paper, we are going to present a Lattice QCD approach for computing the $backslashDelta I=2$ parity violating matrix element in proton proton scattering.
+In this paper, we are going to present a Lattice QCD approach for computing the $\Delta I=2$ parity violating matrix element in proton proton scattering.
 This process does not involve disconnected diagrams in the isospin symmetric limit and is thus a perfect testbed for studying the feasibility of the more involved calculation of the parity violating